ftchirou/blink/README.md

 ### What to do in the interpreter

-In Blink, everything (a part from variables, functions and classes which are definitions) is an expression.
+In Blink, everything (a part from global variables, functions and classes which are definitions) is an expression.
 You can type expressions in the interpreter to have them evaluated.

 #### Evaluate literals